Actor Anthony Rapp sues Kevin Spacey for sexual misconduct in 1980s | Entertainment

 Actor Anthony Rapp sues Kevin Spacey for sexual misconduct in 1980s

-The suit was filed in New York state court in Manhattan.
 Spacey did not immediately respond to a request for comment.
-He has largely retreated from public life after winning Oscars for the films "American Beauty" and "The Usual Suspects" and a Golden Globe for the TV political drama "House of Cards."
+The actor, who won Oscars for the films "American Beauty" and "The Usual Suspects" and a Golden Globe for the TV political drama "House of Cards," has largely retreated from public life in the past three years.

+Both men are seeking unspecified damages for emotional distress.
+Rapp's initial accusation, part of the #MeToo movement against sexual misconduct, led to Spacey being dropped from "House of Cards" and his scenes in the movie "All the Money in the World" were re-shot with actor Christopher Plummer.

+Rapp and the second man filed their lawsuit under New York's 2019 Child Victims Act, their lawyer Peter J. Saghir said.
+The act gave people one year, later extended to two, to sue over sexual abuse allegations regardless of when they occurred.
+"This lawsuit sends a strong message that no matter how wealthy, powerful or famous you may be you are not above the law," Saghir said in a statement.

-Prosecutors in Massachusetts in 2019 dropped a criminal case in which Spacey was accused of sexually assaulting an 18 year-old man in a bar in 2016.
-Spacey had pleaded not guilty to the charges of felony indecent assault and battery.
+Prosecutors in Massachusetts in 2019 dropped criminal charges against Spacey of felony indecent assault and battery involving an 18 year-old man in a bar in 2016.
+Spacey had pleaded not guilty.
 The case was dropped after the alleged victim declined to testify.

 ALSO READ